Broughton Foundation Trust

 Since the Broughton Foundation Trust does not have a formal application process, the following factors appear important based on their grantmaking patterns:

-• Geographic Connection: Strong preference for organizations serving West Texas, particularly Big Spring and Howard County where founder G.C.
+• Geographic Connection: Strong preference for organisations serving West Texas, particularly Big Spring and Howard County where founder G.C.
 Broughton, Jr. lived and worked.

-• Mission Alignment: Organizations in healthcare, education (especially nursing and agriculture), emergency services, and youth development align with the founder's values and the foundation's giving history.
+• Mission Alignment: Organisations in healthcare, education (especially nursing and agriculture), emergency services, and youth development align with the founder's values and the foundation's giving history.

 • Operational Support: Many grants are designated for "OPERATIONS," suggesting the foundation is willing to provide unrestricted or general operating support rather than only project-specific funding.

-• Substantial Impact: With a median grant of $100,000 and grants ranging up to $890,000, the foundation appears to make significant investments in organizations rather than numerous small grants.
+• Substantial Impact: The foundation appears to make significant investments in organisations rather than numerous small grants, with 22 grants totalling $2.6 million in 2023.

-• Established Organizations: Recent recipients include well-established institutions such as children's hospitals, hospital foundations, community organizations, and emergency services, suggesting a preference for proven organizations.
+• Established Organisations: Recent recipients include well-established institutions such as children's hospitals, hospital foundations, community organisations, and emergency services, suggesting a preference for proven organisations.

-• Community Infrastructure: The large grant to Howard County Volunteer Fire Department ($890,000 in 2024) and historical support for Howard College nursing programs demonstrate commitment to essential community services and workforce development.
+• Community Infrastructure: Historical grants to Howard County Volunteer Fire Department and support for Howard College nursing programmes demonstrate commitment to essential community services and workforce development.

 Key Takeaways for Grant Writers